 Physical bullying - use physical actions to gain power and control over their targets.
 Nowadays it is the most obvious form of bullying.
 Physical bullies tend to be bigger, stronger, and more aggressive than their peers.
 Examples of physical bullying include kicking, punching, slapping, and other physical attacks.

 Verbal bullying - use words, statements, and name-calling to gain power and control over a target.
 Typically, verbal bullies will use relentless insults to belittle, demean, and hurt another person.
 They choose their targets based on the way they look, act, behave or with special needs.

 Relational - a sneaky type of bullying that often goes unnoticed by parents and teachers.
 Sometimes referred to as emotional bullying.
-Relational bullies often spread rumors about others, manipulate situations, and break confidences.
+Relational bullies often spread rumours about others, manipulate situations, and break confidences.

 Cyberbullying - when bullies use the Internet, a smartphone, or other technology to harass, threaten, embarrass, or target another person.
 It is the most common type of bullying.
 Examples of Cyberbullying: uploading victim's private life photo and video files to the internet, sending mean texts or email.
-Number of the cyberbullying facts increases as technology develops.
+The number of cyberbullying facts increases as technology develops.